roaked/roaked.github.io/content/docs/2code/3si/_index.md

 {{< /details >}}

 The initial step towards obtaining meaningful results involves preprocessing the available data.
-Determining which features to utilize for further division into training and testing sets was a crucial decision point, expounded upon in the following section. **How were these features selected?**
+Determining which features to utilize for further division into training and testing sets was a crucial decision point, expanded upon in the following section. **How were these features selected?**

 A thorough study was conducted employing statistical methods to assess the variability within each feature's dataset.
 Features demonstrating minimal variation, essentially stagnant in their values, were deemed non-contributory and subsequently excluded.
 Once these less informative features were removed, attention shifted to observing how these features varied between fake and true news samples. **Four specific linguistic features** were ultimately chosen, drawing from both statistical analysis and intuitive considerations.

+{{< hint important >}}
 Two distinct datasets were created: one encompassing all *21 features* and another featuring *only the selected linguistic features*.
 Throughout the project, these sets were compared, and the resultant differences were discussed.
-It was anticipated that utilizing a mere four features, compared to the full 21, might yield inferior outcomes due to the reduced dataset facilitating the differentiation between fake and genuine news.
+It was anticipated that utilizing a mere four features, compared to the full 21, might yield inferior outcomes due to the reduced dataset facilitating the differentiation between fake and genuine news. {{< /hint >}}

 Consideration for computational resources remained pivotal.
 The project emphasized optimizing computational efficiency, recognizing that certain models, such as clustering or neural networks, could demand substantial computation power.
 Maintaining a balance between model complexity and computational demand was crucial.
 Efficiency was prioritized without compromising noticeable accuracy outcomes.